top of page

 Non-classical T cell immunity

 CD8+ or killer T cells are conventionally known to recognize microbial peptides (epitopes) presented on classical MHC class I molecules (e.g. HLA-A, B, and C in humans).
 But in recent years, it has become apparent that CD8+ T cell responses are also mounted against epitopes presented on MHC-E, a family of non-classical MHC molecules that includes HLA-E in humans and Qa-1 in mice.
 Excitingly, these CD8+ T cells have shown a remarkable level of protection against simian immunodeficiency virus (SIV), a relative of HIV, in monkeys, although the mechanisms/functions distinguishing these from classical CD8+ T cells are not understood.
 We recently discovered an MHC-E-restricted CD8+ T cell response to influenza virus infection in mice, which offers a great model system in which to elucidate this biology.
 We next seek to describe the protective effect of this T cell response and the mechanisms behind its generation.
-Then, we aim to extend this line of study to other influenza epitopes and other viral infections, including SARS-CoV-2, murine cytomegalovirus, and potentially primate lentiviruses.
+Then, we aim to extend this line of study to other influenza epitopes and other viral infections, including coronaviruses, herpesviruses, and lentiviruses.

 mRNA vaccine development for human and animal pathogens